-Introduction to Chapter 7 Chapter 7 identifies, lists and describes all system level user replaceable parts and components comprising the μLink System.
-Part numbers for re- ordering purposes are also provided.
+Introduction to Chapter 7 level user replace comprising the μ fies, lists and describes all system eable parts and components Link System.
+Part numbers for re- es are also provided.
 Parts Lists The columns in the information: the parts lists provide the following • Item: Indicates the annotation number referenced in the associated parts list illustration in Figure 23. • Part No.: Gives the Tellumat part number for the specific item. • Description: Provides a brief description of the item. • Qty.
-States the quantity of the item used per Indoor Unit. • Remarks: Provides any useful supplementary information. - the user replaceable parts and he system level.
+States the quantity of the item used per Indoor Unit. • Remarks: Provides any useful supplementary information. the user replaceable parts and he system level.
 Table 9 shows the